 Police Activities League After-School Programs in LA

 Boys and Girls Clubs

 The folks at the Boys and Girls Club have been doing this since long before anyone ever hyphenated the words “after” “school” and “enrichment.”
 For a small annual membership fee, usually around $20, kids can take part in the club’s sports, arts, homework help, and computer lab—and even eat a free snack while they’re doing it.
 Many local clubs offer daily transport from the public school to the club for an extra annual fee (prices vary by location).
 If you want school pick-up, apply early, as space is limited.
 The national website has a page for finding the nearest club by zip code.

-Another national organization with a long history of kids’ programming is the YMCA – and as we all know, it’s fun to hang at the YMCA!
+Another national organization with a long history of kids’ programming is the YMCA – and as we all know, it’s fun to stay at the YMCA!
 The nearly 10,000 local kids’ programs across the country vary some, but not by much.
 A number of branches in the greater LA area welcome kids after school for homework help and enrichment classes such as science, creative writing, cartooning, and computer lessons.
 Prices vary by location, and some scholarships are available.

 Libraries offer a whole lot more than just books, and with multiple branches of the LA County Library and LA City Library, as well as public library systems in Beverly Hills, Santa Monica, Burbank, Glendale, Pasadena, Torrance, Redondo Beach, and Long Beach, there’s always one close by.
 While you’re not likely to find daily child care, you can expect to find free book clubs, homework help, chess clubs, and knitting classes, as well as opportunities to play Wii, build with Legos, and create craft projects on a weekly basis.
 Programs are offered on a more limited basis for the 2021-22 school year, but check often, as libraries hope to add more activities as soon as it is safe to do so.

 Photo courtesy of 826LA

-826LA is a neat program that only enrolls students who qualify for federal free or reduced priced lunch.
+826LA is a neat program that only enrolls students who qualify for federal free or reduced-priced lunch.
 They offer, among other things, free after-school tutoring four days a week during the school year.
 Neighborhood students in Echo Park and in Mar Vista can come in for free one-on-one tutoring in all subject areas.
 Daily writing prompts are posted for students when they complete their homework and reading.

 The fabulous acronym KYDS stands for Keep Youth Doing Something.
 The organization provides a free school-based after-school program offering arts and crafts, sports, drama, and homework help at 15 different elementary, middle, and high schools around LA.
 Check with your school to see if the program is currently active at that campus (or find out if you can get your PTO involved in bringing this program to your school!).

 After-School All-Stars Los Angeles

 After-School All-Stars Los Angeles is the local branch of a national program that serves more than 14,000 kids in the LA area and Lucerne Valley, offering a broad enrichment curriculum and homework help.
-If your school is listed, ask for enrollment information in your school office.
+If your school is participating, ask for enrollment information in your school office.

 Inside Out Community Arts